| |

 Jardin du Luxembourg-Palais du Luxembourg

-The Palais du Luxembourg, built by Mairie de Medici along with the garden, is a landmark resembling a country chateau right in the middle of a bustling city.
-It has housed artwork, been used by the French nobility, and has been turned into a prison for those headed to the guillotine during the French Revolution.
-D
+The Palais du Luxembourg, built by Marie de Medici along with the garden, is a landmark resembling a country chateau right in the middle of a bustling city (designed after the Pitti Palace and Boboli Gardens in Florence Italy, a nod to her Italian descent.).
+Since the period when it was the royal residence of Marie de Medici, it has housed artwork, been used by the French nobility, and has been turned into a prison for those headed to the guillotine during the French Revolution.

-uring Napoleon’s reign, he gave the palace to the high chamber of the Parliament, and it remains the house of the Senate even today.
+During Napoleon’s reign, he gave the Luxembourg Palace to the high chamber of the Parliament, and it remains the house of the Senate even today.

 Architectural Heritage